simonminer/vim-setup/README.md

   * Leader key set to space instead of backslash.
   * The [desert](https://github.com/fugalh/desert.vim) color scheme.
   * Incremental highlighted search.
+  * Shortcuts for oft-used, but cumbersome-to-type commands, such as these.
+    * <space> h - clear highlighting of last search
+    * <space> n - toggle line numbers
+    * <space> p - insert in paste mode (keeps the formatting of the copied text)
+    * <space> s - Reload .vimrc file (good for seeing changes without exiting the file)
+    * <space 1/2/3/4 - common Perl commands: syntax check, debugger, perltidy, and prove respectively on current file

 * Several vim plugins installed as git submodules.
 These can be updated by running `git submodule update` and include the following: